Army Reserve Soldier from Virginia supports federal response to COVID-19

 |0

-This work, Army Reserve Soldier from Virginia supports federal response to COVID-19 [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldier from Virginia supports federal response to COVID-19, by COL Meritt Phillips, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT